-I highly recommend to purchase a shop press that includes some form of pressure gauge.
+I highly recommend purchasing a shop press that includes some form of pressure gauge.
 You can certainly go by feel but if you have a pressure gauge, you will notice the pressure decreases as the rosin melts off of the flowers.
 Knowing how much pressure is being lost and when to reapply to maintain pressure is important.

 Customer support from dabpress rep has been good with easy communication about the product.

-For this sized plates (3x7"), a 10-ton press is going to nearly hit 1k PSI maxed out, so that would be a fine pairing with this press, but a 12-20 ton press will be a better option for these plates if you plan to maximize the amount of material being ran through it each press so that you can hit 1-1.5k PSI across the puck.
+For this sized plates (3x7"), a 10-ton press is going to nearly hit 1k PSI maxed out, so that would be a fine pairing with this press, but a 12-20 ton press will be a better option for these plates if you plan to maximize the amount of material being run through it each press so that you can hit 1-1.5k PSI across the puck.

-Shout out to Roger and Dabpress for bringing us this affordable well built rosin press
+Shout out to Roger and Dabpress for bringing us this affordable well-built rosin press